opendr-eu/opendr/projects/opendr_ws/src/perception/README.md

 You can find the panoptic segmentation ROS node python script [here](./scripts/panoptic_segmentation_efficient_ps.py) to inspect the code and modify it as you wish to fit your needs.
 The node makes use of the toolkit's [panoptic segmentation tool](../../../../src/opendr/perception/panoptic_segmentation/efficient_ps/efficient_ps_learner.py) whose documentation can be found [here](../../../../docs/reference/efficient-ps.md) and additional information about Efficient PS [here](../../../../src/opendr/perception/panoptic_segmentation/README.md).

-Instructions for basic usage and visualization of results:
+#### Instructions for basic usage:

 1. Start the node responsible for publishing images.
 If you have a USB camera, then you can use the `usb_cam_node` as explained in the [prerequisites above](#prerequisites).

-2. You are then ready to start the panoptic segmentation node
+2. You are then ready to start the panoptic segmentation node:

     ```shell
     rosrun perception panoptic_segmentation_efficient_ps.py